 You can shower once you get home.
 You should have a daily shower.
 Use a mild soap.
 Let the water run over the incisions.
 Pat the incisions dry with a towel.

 Returning to work

-You will be off work for at least 4 - 6 weeks.
-Depending on your job, you may need to be off for 8 - 12 weeks.
-Check with your surgeon when it is safe for you to return to work.
+You will be off work for at least 1 week.
+Depending on your job, you may need to be off longer.
+Check with your surgeon.

 Driving